zwilsoncc/docs/pages/docs/other/faq.md

 Please note that we can only honor special invoicing requests that come from the personal account's email address or, in the event the request pertains to a team, the team owner's email address.

-## How Do I Remove or Delete My Account?
+## How do I remove or delete my account?

 Contact us at [support@zeit.co](support@zeit.co?subject=Remove%20account) from the account's email address.

-## How Many Levels of Subdomain Can I Use?
+## How many levels of subdomains can I use?

 You can define up to 10 levels of subdomains for a custom domain you own.
 For `.now.sh` domains you can only use one level.

-## How Do I Make My Deployments Private?
+## How do I make my deployments private?

 All the deployments made with a paid account or team are private by default.

-## Why Do I Still See the Source Code of My Deployment If It Is Private?
+## Why do I still see the source code of my deployment if it is private?

 If you are logged in to [zeit.co](/login), you can still access the source when going to `_src`.

-## Is It Possible to Host WordPress to Now Platform?
+## Is It possible to host WordPress on the Now Platform?

 Check our WordPress example repository.

 > [https://github.com/now-examples/wordpress](https://github.com/now-examples/wordpress)

-## Is It Possible to Host Ghost to Now Platform?
+## Is it possible to host Ghost on the Now Platform?

 Check our Ghost example repository.

 > [https://github.com/now-examples/ghost](https://github.com/now-examples/ghost)

-## How Do I Add My Deployments to a List of Whitelisted Ip Addresses?
+## How do I add my deployments to a list of whitelisted IP Addresses?

 The IP addresses of <Now color="#000" /> deployments are too dynamic and for that reason, we don't provide a list of them.

 Our recommendation when connecting to external services (eg. a database) is to use a strong password and SSL.

-## How Do I Setup an Email for My Domain Purchased with Now Domains?
+## How do I set up an email for a domain purchased through Now Domains?

 &#8203;<Now color="#000" /> doesn't provide you with an email server for your custom domains.
 You can use [`now dns`](/docs/features/dns) to setup MX records pointing to any external service.

-## How Do I Use Private Npm Modules or Github Repositories?
+## How do I use private mpm modules or GitHub repositories?

 You can read how to use private npm modules on our guide: